Volunteer Board & Committee

-To begin the process, we open and delve into box after box after box of archives, revealing log books, dusty trinkets and memorabilia, crinkled newspaper clippings, creased and fading images of times gone by.
+To begin the process, we open and delve into the box after box after box of archives, revealing logbooks, dusty trinkets, and memorabilia, crinkled newspaper clippings, creased and fading images of times gone by.
 Much of the information is familiar to some, and depending on your age and relationship to Oregon and this festival of ours, you may have had a hand in it somewhere along the way …

 Seven booths lined up on Third Street on a rainy day in 1970 which has grown into an average of 180 booths surrounding courthouse square.
-Determination, some dreaming and creative input-perhaps sprinkled with a few lofty ideas- has led to many additions and changes along the way.
+Determination, some dreaming, and creative input-perhaps sprinkled with a few lofty ideas- has led to many additions and changes along the way.
 We’ve seen pig scrambles, canoe rallies, a fishing derby, Civil War Encampments, Quilt Shows, Big Wheel Races, the Duck Dash, many years of the Antique Tractor Shows and Auto Classics, as well as our ever fabulous parade.
-We shine a light on our local history like Chana School and the Depot Restoration, and use our phenomenal parks and their services to support the needs of an event this size.
-Local civic and not for profit organizations form the backbone of the Food Court, and then put their hard earned profits right back into our community.
+We shine a light on our local histories like Chana School and the Depot Restoration and use our phenomenal parks and their services to support the needs of an event this size.
+Local civic and not-for-profit organizations form the backbone of the Food Court and then put their hard-earned profits right back into our community.
 City and Emergency services work closely to keep us safe, creating a seamless transition from managing a population of 3800 to an instant 75,000 passing through the community throughout the festival weekend.